-(2) Primarily related to intangible assets acquired from Omni Plastics (Note 4) during the year ended December 31, 2018, with a weighted average amortization period of 11 years.
+(1) Primarily related to intangible assets acquired from Omni Plastics during the year ended December 31, 2018, with a weighted average amortization period of 11 years.

-(3) During the year ended December 31, 2018, the Company extended a research and development technology agreement license, which will be amortized over a period of 5 years.
-Indefinite-lived intangible assets are as follows:
+(2) During the year ended December 31, 2018, the Company extended a research and development technology agreement license, which is being amortized over a period of 5 years.